Architects: Society of Architecture

 Vertically Serviced Workspaces – In Seongsu-dong, the handmade shoe industry relies on subcontractors for production rather than small manufacturers creating their brands.
 Existing urban factories focus on efficiency, but the Metropolitan Small Manufacturers’ Support Center (MSMSC) seeks to innovate by integrating production, planning, distribution, marketing, and consumption into a single space.
 The new tower-type factory offers a three-dimensional space for both consumption and production, streamlining the product distribution chain from planning to marketing and consumption.
 In 2019, SoA (Society of Architecture) proposed the Seongsu-Silo as an adaptive reuse project, which is under development at the time of writing.
 The Seongsu-Silo aims to foster collaboration and industrial innovation through space branding, targeting small business owners.

 Small craftsmen’s workspaces are arranged on each floor within an open plan.
 To function as a vertical factory, three vertical ancillary spaces are added at the front, highlighted as independent volumes for displays, promotional activities, storage, conferences, lectures, and other customizable purposes.
 These spaces include an open stairway.
 Public spaces between these areas allow the service spaces at the front to be opened to the outside independently.
-A ‘maker column’ of red brick, a material common in Seongsu-dong’s factories, extends the historical urban landscape.
+A ‘maker column’ of red brick, a material common in Seongsu-dong’s factories, extends the historic urban landscape.
 The ‘shoe silo’ features glass at the front and brick at the rear, creating a visually open, independent space.
 External evacuation stairs, typical in Seongsu-dong, serve as a ‘vertical walkway,’ enhancing the vertical continuity of the urban streets.

 Industrial Continuity Through Renovation and Expansion – By preserving the upper facade of the front of the pre-existing building, while not retaining the interior, the visual continuity of Seongsu-dong’s factory zone is maintained.
 The MSMSC construction strategy focuses on expansion.
 Along with easing building line regulations, the remodeling strategy preserves Seongsu-dong’s history by keeping the first-floor façade and ground-floor columns of the existing building.
 These elements integrate with the newly created area, including the service towers, creating a complex entry experience.
 This approach establishes a relationship between the old and new, with the original building’s pillars and the multistory ‘column’ elements of the new construction.
 Serving as a pilotis or fence, this design naturally attracts urban walkers into the building, reducing psychological barriers to entry.